-There are approximately 19.5 million veterans and 1.4 million active-duty service members in the United States today.
-As July 4th approaches, we wanted to take a moment to honor those who have previously served as well as those who continue to serve our country today and answer some questions we often hear about the VA loan program.
+There are approximately 16.2 million veterans and 1.4 million active-duty service members in the United States today.
+With Veterans Day 2023 approaching on November 11, we wanted to take a moment to honor those who have previously served as well as those who continue to serve our country today.
+We’d also like to answer some questions we often hear about the Veterans Administration (VA) home loan program.

-How much money do I need to have for a down payment?
+1. How much money do I need to have for a down payment on a VA home loan?

 Unlike other loan programs that have minimum down payment requirements, you don’t need to have a down payment to get a VA loan.
 However, the more money you put down, the less you’ll have to repay and the lower your monthly mortgage payment will be.

-Do I have to pay PMI if I don’t put 20% down?
+2. Do I have to pay PMI on a VA home loan if I don’t put 20% down?

-Do I need a copy of my certificate of eligibility to apply for a loan?
+3. Do I need a copy of my certificate of eligibility to apply for a VA home loan?

 Your certificate of eligibility is required to get a VA loan, but you don’t need a copy of it to apply for a mortgage.
 Your lender should be able to get a copy of your certificate through the VA’s automated system.